daeh/zotero-markdb-connect/README.md

 # Zotero Obsidian Citations

-- **_Adds colored tags to Zotero items that have associated Markdown notes in an external folder._**
+- **_Adds colored tags to Zotero items that have associated Markdown notes stored in an external folder._**
 - **_Open an associated Markdown note from the contextual menu of a Zotero item._**

 ![ZoteroObsidianCitationsScreenshot](ZoteroObsidianCitationsScreenshot.png)